awsdocs/aws-proton-administrator-guide/doc_source/ag-schema.md

 # Schema file<a name="ag-schema"></a>

-As an administrator, when you use the Open API [Data Models \(schemas\) section](https://swagger.io/docs/specification/data-models/) to define a parameter schema file for your template bundle, AWS Proton is able to validate parameter value inputs against the requirements that you defined in your schema\.
+As an administrator, when you use the Open API [Data Models \(schemas\) section](https://swagger.io/docs/specification/data-models/) to define a parameter schema YAML file for your template bundle, AWS Proton is able to validate parameter value inputs against the requirements that you defined in your schema\.

 For more information about formats and available keywords, see the [Schema object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#schemaObject) section of the OpenAPI\.